12 Top-Rated Resorts on Vancouver Island

 Set amid the stunning scenery of Vancouver Island's west coast, the cozy Francis Boutique Inn in Ucluelet is perfect for couples looking for an intimate getaway experience.
 Consisting of just four spacious suites, this boutique-style inn offers elegant, comfortable accommodations that come with kitchenettes, king beds, beautiful views over the harbor, and plenty of peace and quiet.

-A wide array of outdoors activities are available in this unspoiled area, including kayaking, whale watching, biking, bird watching, and surfing.
+A wide array of outdoor activities and adventures are available for guests to enjoy in this unspoiled area.
+Highlights include kayaking, whale watching, mountain biking, bird-watching, and surfing.
 Other activities that can be booked through local providers include archipelago wildlife cruises along Barkley Sound aboard the Raincoast Maiden; guided hikes along the nearly 10 kilometer-long Wild Pacific Trail; fishing expeditions; visiting nearby Ucluelet Aquarium; or, come winter, partaking in some storm watching.

 Address: 536 Peninsula Road, Ucluelet, British Columbia